James Dyson once said:

 “Manufacturing is more than just putting parts together.
 It’s coming up with ideas, testing principles and perfecting the engineering, as well as final assembly.”

 It would be impossible to imagine a world without the manufacturing industry.
 From the vehicles we commute in, to the clothes we wear, and the electronic (or non-electronic!) device you’re probably using at the moment to read the blog, every product and service around us is at our service thanks to the manufacturing sector.
 It almost seems magical to consider a raw-material being totally transformed into a usable, finished product packaged and labelled to be sold in the market.
 With the growing demands of an ever-growing population, it is imperative for the manufacturing industry to come up with innovative creations that can survive the cut-throat competition, and establish its place in the global market.
 And in order to attain new benchmarks in any industry, it is important to get rid of the rule-based, repetitive tasks that tend to hold one back.
+We have already discussed the role of RPA in the supply chain.

 We’re back with a blog, and today, it’s time to look at the various business processes that can be automated in the manufacturing industry: